gilzoide/godot-lua-pluginscript/blog/2-infrastructure-en.md

 ![](2-pick-so.png)
 ![](2-pick-so-save.png)

-Restart the editor and our module should be imported, nice!
+Restart the editor and our module should be imported.
+Nice!

 ![](2-settings-gdnative-enabled.png)

-# How to PluginScript
+## How to PluginScript
 If we look at the [PluginScript API](https://github.com/godotengine/godot-headers/blob/3.3/pluginscript/godot_pluginscript.h#L166), there is only one function defined, responsible for registering scripting languages based on a description.